Gustavo Duarte

-Gustavo Duarte (São Paulo, May 19, 1977) is a Brazilian cartoonist and comics artist.
+Gustavo Duarte (São Paulo, May 19, 1977) is a Brazilian comics artist.
 His work is known for his usually silent comics, which rely on the characters' body language.

 Early life and education

 In 1999, Duarte graduated with a degree in Graphic Design from Unesp in Bauru.

 Career

 During his studies, Duarte began working as an illustrator for the newspaper Diário de Bauru from 1997 to 1999.
 When he moved back to São Paulo in 2000, he worked as designer and illustrator for Editora Abril, while some of his work was also featured at Folha de S.Paulo and Lance! newspapers.

 His first comic book, Có!, an independent publication, was awarded the Troféu HQ Mix of Best Independent Comic (Special Edition) in 2010.
 Duarte also received a prize for Best Artist-New Talent.
 Since Có, Duarte has published other comics, like Taxi, Birds, (both independent) and Monstros, his first work for a publishing house, Quadrinhos na Cia.